apptainer/apptainer-userdocs/singularity_and_docker.rst

    FORCE_VAR=123

-Any environment variables set via an ``ENV`` line in a ``Dockerfile`` will be available when the container is run with {Singularity}.
+Any environment variables set via an ``ENV`` line in a ``Dockerfile`` will be available when the container is run with {Project}.

 Namespace & Device Isolation
 ============================

-Because {Singularity} favors an integration over isolation approach it does not, by default, use all the methods through which a container can be isolated from the host system.
-This makes it much easier to run a {Singularity} container like any other program, while the unique security model ensures safety.
+Because {Project} favors an integration over isolation approach it does not, by default, use all the methods through which a container can be isolated from the host system.
+This makes it much easier to run a {Project} container like any other program, while the unique security model ensures safety.
 You can access the host's network, GPUs, and other devices directly.
 Processes in the container are not numbered separately from host processes.
 Hostnames are not changed, etc.

 Most containers are not impacted by the differences in isolation.
-If you require more isolation, than {Singularity} provides by default, you can enable some of the extra namespaces that Docker uses, with flags:
+If you require more isolation, than {Project} provides by default, you can enable some of the extra namespaces that Docker uses, with flags:

 -  ``--ipc / -i`` creates a separate IPC (inter process communication)